The early days

 It's impossible to say which brothers were the ultimate forge upon which the business was struck but it may well be that this collection of brothers, who had their own businesses in and around Hungerford earlier with strong connections at Whittonditch, Lambourn Woodlands, Ramsbury and at Kintbury, were 'the Oakes Brothers.'

 The company sold its first tractor in 1918, a Titan to Mr. W.H.
-Box of Chiseldon.
+Box of Chiseldon in Wiltshire.

 This Titan tractor was delivered by Oakes Bros. in 1918

 An expanding business

 In 1920, a gentleman named James Seddon joined and ultimately purchased the company.
 His involvement laid down the building blocks to the more firmly established business that we see today.

 In 1945, Mr. Seddon sold the firm to Mr. and Mrs. Baker who had previously carried on business under the name of T. Baker & Sons (Compton) Ltd. Following the acquisition and subsequent mergers, premises at Grove Street, Wantage and Mayers Lane, Newbury were added to the company's operations.
 This was the same year in which the business became a private limited company.